leo-alfaya/challenge_ml/README.md

 ## How to run

+First of all, clone [https://github.com/leo-alfaya/challenge_ml_backend](https://github.com/leo-alfaya/challenge_ml_backend) project and run it like README instructions.

-In the project directory, you can run:
+In this project directory, you have to install dependencies with:

+### `yarn install`

+Then, you can run with:

 ### `yarn start`